Xohat/Xohat/README.md

 <br />
 - Avid consumer of Videogames and Manga/Anime <br />
 - In terms of Videogames I especially like games of the MMORPG and Strategy games and Action games that are story focused <br />
-- In terms of Manga I particularly like Berserk / Chainsaw man / Vagabond and Kingdom <br />
+- In terms of Manga I particularly like Berserk / Chainsaw man / Vagabond / Kingdom / Dorohedoro <br />

 <!--

 **Xohat/Xohat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 formely known as Arturo